kivy/kivy/doc/sources/gsoc.rst

 * SL4A Facades:

-  Mentors: Gabriel Pettier, Mathieu virbel
+  Mentors: Gabriel Pettier, Alexander Taylor, Akshay Arora, Mathieu virbel

   Porting facades from Scripting Language for Android to Plyer for easy integration and compatability.